stevie67/loopor/README.md

 # loopor
 Looper plugin for LV2, specifically for the Mod Devices pedal board.
 Tested on Mod Duo and Mod Dwarf.

-NOTE: This is a very early version, no warranty for anything is given!
+NOTE: No warranty for anything is given!
 Use at your own risk (see the license).

 Features:
 * Stereo inputs and outputs